amm1746/Wildfire-Relief/docs/DesignDoc.md

  >* _Correct labeling of relationships with proper notation for the relationship type, multiplicities, and navigation information will be important._
  >* _Include other details such as attributes and method signatures that you think are needed to support the level of detail in your discussion._

+The View Tier is responsible for the user interface and interactions.
+It provides a seamless and intuitive experience for both wildfire relief managers and supporters.
+This tier consists of:

+Landing Page: Introduces the platform and provides access to login/signup.

+Dashboard: Displays wildfire relief needs, progress bars for funded needs, and search/filter options.

+Need Details Page: Shows detailed information about specific needs, including funding status and urgency.

+Supporter Interface: Allows supporters to browse needs, add them to their funding basket, and proceed with the donation process.

+Relief Manager Interface: Enables relief managers to create, update, and remove wildfire relief needs.

+Checkout Page: Facilitates the funding process with a simple and secure transaction mechanism.

 ### ViewModel Tier
 > _**[Sprint 1]** List the classes supporting this tier and provide a description of there purpose._